Kilternan Parish is committed to providing a caring, supportive and friendly environment where

 should determine which action to take depending on the incident of bullying.

-1. The Code of Behaviour sets out the guidelines for children regarding boundaries and
+- The Code of Behaviour sets out the guidelines for children regarding boundaries and

 appropriate behaviour.
 Draw everyone’s attention back to the Code of Behaviour and the

-2. The ‘no blame’ approach does not concentrate on who did what to whom but instead,
+consequences of not abiding by the Code. - The ‘no blame’ approach does not concentrate on who did what to whom but instead,

 focusing on the feelings of the target and what the group involved in the bullying and the